adonistseriotis/askmeanything/README.md

   <h3 align="center">Ask Me Anything</h3>

   <p align="center">
-    Forum built on react and node for the purposes of NTUA school project
+    Forum built on react and node for the purposes of ECE NTUA assignment
     <br />
 </p>